flinguenheld/kebb/readme.md

 </p>

 - WidgetBase regroups the basic geometrics variables and the common methods (like render).
-- WidgetTextBox allows to display a one line text.
+- WidgetTextBox allows you to display a one line text.
-- WidgetSelection adds the ability to be selected and change its color.
+- WidgetSelection adds the ability to be selected and to change its color.
   (Used with the **./src/widget/widget_window.cpp** WidgetWindowSelection class).
 - WidgetBoolean displays a button with two states.
-- WidgetList display a second textbox and allows to do a selection in a list.
+- WidgetList displays a second textbox and allows you to make a selection from a list.

 <p align="center">
   <img src="./image/WidgetSelection_example.gif" />